Chart Color Schemes

 Carindale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect the region.
-Notable projects include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Westfield Carindale Redevelopment & Dining Precinct, and Greendale Village Shopping Centre.
-The following list details those most likely to be relevant.
+AreaSearch identified 16 projects that could impact the area's performance.
+Key initiatives include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Westfield Carindale Redevelopment & Dining Precinct, and Greendale Village Shopping Centre.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.